top of page

 Fuel Technology Maturation

-One of the greatest technical challenges for a new technology is successfully scaling up from the lab bench to full-scale commercial production.
-For this reason, fuel maturation along the Fuel Readiness Level (FRL) involves sequential scale-up of production from lab-scale through pilot plant to demonstration facility and finally to commercial-sized facilities.
-CAAFI has developed a series of SAF and feedstock maturation tools, including the FRL, a set of FRL exit criteria, and a fuel testing user’s guide for ASTM D4054 to help technology developers identify, understand and communicate the maturity of their fuel production technology, and help them understand the steps to bridging the Valley of Death for AJF.
+One of the greatest technical challenges for a new technology is successfully scaling up from the lab bench to commercial scale production.
+For this reason, fuel maturation along the Fuel Readiness Level (FRL) involves sequential production scale-up from lab-scale through pilot plant, to demonstration facility, and finally to commercial-scale facilities.
+CAAFI has developed a series of SAF and feedstock maturation tools, including the FRL, a set of FRL exit criteria, and a fuel testing user’s guide for ASTM D4054 to help technology developers identify, understand, communicate their fuel production technology maturity, and help them understand the steps to bridging the Valley of Death for AJF.
 CAAFI is integrally involved helping new fuels qualify under ASTM (see our Fuel Qualification page).

 CAAFI has provided fuel producers with additional guidance on achieving commercial deployment of SAF: Path to Jet Fuel Readiness and Guidance for Selling Alternative Fuels to Airlines.